NadiaLozovaia/fullstackopen/part4/README.md

 - Token authentication, using JWT, problems of Token-based authentication

 Exercises:

 There is a backend of a blog list application.
+The application gets a list of notes, adds, changes and deletes notes.
 - Add unit tests and API tests for the application.
-- Add user part to the application, token authentication and creation new notes for the authorized users.
+- Add a user part to the application, token authentication and creation new notes for the authorized users.